VL-Nav: Neuro-Symbolic Reasoning-based Vision-Language Navigation: Experiments

-\paragraph{Language-Described Instance:} We define nine distinct, uncommon human-described instances to serve as target objects or persons during navigation.
-Examples include phrases such as “tall white trash bin,” “there seems to be a man in white,” “find a man in gray,” “there seems to be a black chair,” “tall white board,” and “there seems to be a fold chair.”
-The variety in these descriptions ensures that the robot must rely on vision-language understanding to accurately locate these targets.
+\paragraph{Task Settings:} We define nine distinct, uncommon human-described instances to serve as target objects or persons during navigation (e.g., ``tall white trash bin,'' ``there seems to be a man in white'').
+This results in 9 navigation tasks in total, and we conduct 3 to 5 trials for each task to robustly evaluate performance.
+This ensures that the robot must rely on NeSy reasoning to accurately locate these targets.

-\textbf{Robots and Sensor Setup:} All experiments are conducted using a four-wheel Rover equipped with a Livox Mid-360 LiDAR.
-The LiDAR is tilted by approximately 23 degrees to the front to achieve a $\pm 30$ degrees vertical FOV coverage closely aligned with the forward camera’s view.
-An Intel RealSense D455 RGB-D camera, tilted upward by 7 degrees to detect taller objects, provides visual observation, though its depth data are not used for positioning or mapping.
-LiDAR measurements are a primary source of mapping and localization due to their higher accuracy.
-The whole VL-Nav system runs on an NVIDIA Jetson Orin NX on-board computer.
+\paragraph{Real Robot Implementation:} Experiments are conducted on a four-wheeled Rover, with a Unitree Go2 quadruped used for the multi-floor demonstration.
+Both robots are equipped with a Livox Mid-360 LiDAR (tilted $23^{\circ}$) and an Intel RealSense D455 camera (tilted $7^{\circ}$).
+State estimation is handled by Super Odometry \cite{zhao2025resilient}, ensuring resilient robot state estimation throughout the mission.
+The Go2 is additionally equipped with a Unitree D1 arm and a RealSense D435 camera to enable object grasping.
+Computation is distributed: the real-time navigation stack optimized with pypose \cite{wang2023pypose} runs onboard on an NVIDIA Jetson Orin NX, while the NeSy Task Planner runs on a remote RTX 4090 device to host the Qwen3-VL-8B model \cite{bai2025qwen3}.
+This separation is effective as the task planner operates asynchronously, updating only when a new task is received or a subtask is completed.